loodwigx/ltgc-demo/README.md

 considered malformed XML.
 This code handles the exception by just assuming it's inconclusive, and therefore returns a 400 and does nothing.

-### Other uses
-TODO handle error for USPS and display it to the user

-TODO add index to address table

-TODO refactor edit to be smaller

-TODO add support for 4 digit zip suffix

-TODO persist DB maybe

-TODO look into that hashtag USPS issue

 ## API
 If the web app isn't your cup of tea, the following endpoints have been defined and can be consumed by hitting port `5000` directly, or by hitting port `8080/app`.
 The web server proxies all traffic from /app to the application server at port 5000.